• This email address is being protected from spambots. You need JavaScript enabled to view it.

 201907 PWK 0656 201907 PWK 0665

-Bendethera is a favourite destination as a secluded cleared valley along the pristine Deua River.
+Bendethera is a favourite 4WD destination as a secluded cleared valley along the pristine Deua River.
 It is visited by a wide range of people mainly with 4WD.
 They bring trail bikes, offroad trailers and loads of toys.
 Horse riders also use it as a destination and there are well established horseyards near the old homestead site.

 It is extremely popular during the summer and holiday periods and the valley can be quite crowded at times.
 There is growing pressure on its environment - such as a shortage of firewood.
 The use of chainsaws in Bendethera is prohibited - please bring your own wood or collect from well away from the area.
+May need to Book a Campsite

 The NPWS have now (2014 onwards) made it illegal to take offroad trailers along the Dampier FT, the Merricumbene FT and the Minmura FT.
 Access to Bendethera for those with offroad trailers is via the Little Sugarloaf Rd from Moruya.